cloverhackathons/JavascriptWebviewBinding/README.md

 #### activity_webview_android_binding.xml

-A simple layout file with an Android WebView.
-Most Clover devices cannot have a browser due to PCI compliance, but webpages can still be rendered in WebViews.
+A simple layout file with an [Android WebView](https://developer.android.com/reference/android/webkit/WebView.html).
+Most Clover devices do not have a browser due to PCI compliance, but webpages can still be rendered in WebViews.

 #### WebviewAndroidBinding.java